Information on how to make a complaint about HSENI can be found here.

 A very small number of customers pursue the same issue repeatedly, even though HSENI feels it has done all it can to settle the matter.
 Under these circumstances we may decide that there is no purpose to be served by continuing to respond.
 We will ensure that the complainant has been offered the opportunity and been told how to escalate their complaint, including to HSENI’s complaints reviewer and the Northern Ireland Ombudsman where appropriate.

-If we are are satisfied that we have dealt with all aspects of the complaint, we will write to the complainant explaining that we have nothing useful to add to earlier correspondence and that we will not therefore be responding to further communications on the matter unless there is new information for us to consider.
+If we are satisfied that we have dealt with all aspects of the complaint or enquiry, we will write to the complainant explaining that we have nothing useful to add to earlier correspondence and that we will not therefore be responding to further communications on the matter unless there is new information for us to consider.